 1. You note the bride of Christ is removed from his side when the guard pierced Jesus' side (pleura) and blood and water flowed out.
 Is there a metaphorical significance to blood and water that you see there?

 I believe the church was formed on the day of Pentecost when the Spirit was poured out.
 Mary was certainly the first witness to His resurrection, which says a lot.
 Especially in how our Lord views women.
 In that day, a woman’s testimony wouldn’t hold up in a Jewish court of law.
 So the Lord made a great statement through appearing to Mary first.
 In the same way, Peter was the first male disciple who laid eyes on the resurrected Christ.
-Peter had just denied Him a few days earlier … three times in fact.
+Peter had just denied Him a few days earlier … three times in fact.4.
+Your chapter on the 2 tabernacles was certainly the high point of the book for me, so I have two questions about that.
+First, have you considered an entire work on this theme?
+Secondly, why was Solomon's temple completely skipped in this discussion?

 What a Lord of mercy and compassion!